About Us, In Brief

 Close Our Loops

-What an idea!
-Close our loops: the “waste” from one element is the food for the next, and on and on.
+In a closed loop system, the “waste” from one element is the food for the next, and on and on.
 In other words, there is no such thing as waste, at least not in nature.

-It is such an elegant and simple idea, yet not so easy to apply, as our current systems for providing many of our basic needs are incredibly complex, destructive, and entrenched.
+It is an elegant and simple idea, yet not so easy to apply, as our current systems for providing many of our basic needs are incredibly complex, destructive, and entrenched.
 In other words, broken.

 So, what can we do about the broken system we find ourselves in?